 The first step in the initiative petition process is for the individual or group wishing to propose an amendment to register as a political committee with the Division of Elections, pursuant to Section 106.03, Florida Statutes.

 Get Format ApprovalBack

 The sponsoring political committee is then required to submit the proposed initiative amendment petition form to the Division of Elections prior to the petitions being circulated for signatures.
-The division will review the initiative petition form for sufficiency of the format only.
-The division shall not review the form for legal sufficiency.
+The division only reviews the initiative petition form for sufficiency of its format.
+(See Rule 1S-2.009.)
+The division does not review the form for legal sufficiency.
 (See Constitutional Amendment Petition Form) The format is sufficient only if each petition form:

 - Is printed on separate cards or individual sheets of paper;

 - Is of a size between 3 x 5 inches and 8 ½ x 11 inches;